nikitavoloboev/data/docs/macOS/apps/fantastical.md

 - [Google Calendar Simple API](https://github.com/kuzmoyev/google-calendar-simple-api) - Pythonic wrapper for the Google Calendar API.
 - [Xandikos](https://github.com/jelmer/xandikos) - CalDAV/CardDAV server.
 - [gocal](https://github.com/apognu/gocal) - Fast (and opinionated) ICAL parser in Go.
+- [print_google_calendar_availability](https://github.com/epierson9/print_google_calendar_availability) - Python script which prints out a summary of your free slots from your Google calendar(s) so you can paste into a scheduling email.